philtoms/dom-circuit/README.md

 This little circuit captures the primary intent of a simple TODO application.
 It binds core intentional DOM elements to handlers that feed the circuit with user driven input signals.
 Two state change patterns are employed: firstly, a direct signal state change when the user `add`s a new item, and secondly; an XPath deferred event to signal the `counts` state whenever items state changes.

-## Opinionated - intentional and small

-The document object model is mature, powerful, highly efficient and pre-loaded into every modern browser.
-So why do we go out of our way to abstract over it when what we nearly always need is a bit of judicious scripting bound to selected elements?
-Perhaps its because the DOM doesn't really do application state management.
-Thats the responsibility of the application and its likely the root cause of all of this excessive abstraction.

-`dom-circuit` is designed to work _with_ the DOM rather than abstract over it.
-If you need to update the DOM, use the DOM API.
-If you need to control _when_ to update it, use this little state machine.

 ## How it works

 Circuits like the one above are constructed from `{signal: reducer}` and `{signal: circuit}` property types.
 Signal reducers like `add` use functional object methods with a standard reducer signature.
 Signal circuits like `items` build the overall circuit structure through composition: each nested circuit has its own state and terminal.
 Signals propagate through a circuit before bubbling up to and propagating through parent circuit state.